 New eComputerZ Pages

-This latest newsletter edition looks at the new pages recently added to the Hardware Repair Section, and some of the topics posted on the eComputerZ Social Media sites.
+This latest newsletter edition looks at the new pages recently added to the Basic Computer Learning Section, and the topics posted on the eComputerZ Social Media sites.

-Page 1 - Computer Tool Kit looks at the core tools you need before starting to thinking about repairing your own equipment.
+Page 1 - Computer Tool Kit looks at the core tools you need before starting to considering repairing your equipment.
 This includes:

 The focus is on managing electrostatic discharge (ESD), after an experience early in my career brought about a swift end to a new hard disk drive!